Top Ethical Issues in Digital Marketing To Solve in 2025

 What can businesses do?

 Children are significant users of the Internet.
-Millennials who have no experience in the digital world are the most frequent Internet users.
+Millennials without experience in the digital world are the most frequent Internet users.

 Therefore, ethical businesses must avoid giving too much information online to young people.
 It may also hinder a person's ability to evaluate critical information.